 - Language information

-- Method description, links or references to publications or other documentation containing experimental design or protocols used in data collection
+- Description of methods for data collection or generation (include links or references to publications or other documentation containing experimental design or protocols used)

 - Any instrument-specific information needed to understand or interpret the data